davehorsfall/jekyll-startbootstrap-agency/README.md

 The Jekyll website should now be avaliable for you view in your browser.
 The default location is http://127.0.0.1:4000/.

-# Deploymemt (i.e. publishing your website online using Github pages)
+# Deploymemt (i.e. publishing your website online for free using Github Pages)

+1. Create your own copy by forking the repositry.
+[Click here](https://github.com/davehorsfall/jekyll-startbootstrap-agency/fork) to start a new fork.
+Afterwards, you will have your own version of the template under your Github username.